-If POST finishes without detecting any problems, a single beep sounds, and the first screen of the operating system opens, or an application program starts.
+If POST is completed without detecting any problems, a single beep sounds, and the server startup is completed.

-If POST detects a problem, more than one beep might sound, or an error message appears on the screen.
-See "Beep code descriptions" on page 14 and "POST error codes" on page 20 for more information.
+If POST detects a problem, more than one beep might sound, or an error message is displayed.
+See "Beep code descriptions" on page 14 and "POST error codes" on page 21 for more information.